 Keywords and Analytics

 It’s very important that your website uses optimized keywords, that is if you don’t want it buried on page eighteen of Internet search results.
-Domain name, meta-descriptions, and title tags are very important if you want your website to rank well in search results.
+A domain name, meta-descriptions, and title tags are very important if you want your website to rank well in search results.
 And you do.

 Important Pages and Design